sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-11-29-Create Jekyll blog in five steps.markdown

 description: This post explains how to make a website or blog with Jekyll
 excerpt: "Jekyll transforms plain text into static websites.
 In other words, it is a simple static site generator which takes a source file for creating a static website."
 header:
+  image: /assets/images/2018-11-29-Create Jekyll blog in five steps/0_logo-2x.png
   overlay_color: "#000"
-  overlay_filter: "0.5"
-  image: /assets/images/2018-11-29-Create Jekyll blog in five steps/unsplash-gallery-image-1.jpg
 categories:
   - wilt
 tags: